jhu066/ijon-taliro/readme.md

 Each frame process one line.
 So if taliro decides we should continuously go right for several seconds, the input should have several lines of `0,1`.

 The output for executing `smbc` with a given testcase is the same as the example output in `Step 4` where the coordinates `(i, j)` is printed, `i` is the position in the horizontal direction (we want this to be as high as possible) and `j` is the position in the vertical direction.

+## Running the PSY-TaLiRo test module

+To run the test for PSY-TaLiRo you can run the command `pipenv run main`.
+This will initialize a virtual environment with all the dependencies if one does not exist and then execute the **src/main.py** file where the test is defined.
+You will need to ensure that the [`pipenv`](https://pipenv.pypa.io) tool is installed on your machine.